Last updated on September 29, 2022

 I’d seen this scenario dozens of times before.
 A team works their tails off to make it to the playoffs only to have their star player go down, and their dreams of winning a championship go down with him.

 So, I didn’t expect this game to be any different.
-Oftentimes, in the first possession, the team panics, fumbles the ball, and the opponent gets possession and runs it down the field for a touchdown.
+In the first possession, the team often panics, fumbles the ball, and the opponent gets possession and runs it down the field for a touchdown.

 I never participated in sports at that level when I was young, but my daughter competed for years in gymnastics.
-From a distance, I could imagine the time Jonathan spent conditioning and practicing.
+From a distance, I could imagine Jonathan’s time conditioning and practicing.
 I know the sacrifice it takes, the perseverance, and the determination to be the best.

 I don’t know if I could be that self-sacrificing for my team.
 I’d want to be in the game.
 Maybe I might work hard for the first month, but surely toward the end of the season, I’d be depressed.
 Maybe I’d lose interest.
 But not Jonathan Murphy.
 He was ready.